KYPHOSIS TREATMENT

 Computed Tomography (CT) Scan

-CT scans provide highly detailed images of the bony structures of the spine and are useful for assessing complex fractures, congenital anomalies, and spinal instability.
+CT scans provide highly detailed images of the bony structures of the spine for assessing complex fractures, congenital anomalies, and spinal instability.

 Congenital Anomalies